Peckfert History, Family Crest & Coats of Arms

 Today Pitchford Hall is a large Grade I listed Tudor country house that was mostly rebuilt c.
 1560.
 Portions of the Roman Watling Street runs through the grounds.
 Early records show that Geoffrey de Pykeford, a crusader, was Lord of the Manor from 1272.
 He also built the local church of St Michael, which contains an oak effigy of him.

 Early History of the Peckfert family

 This web page shows only a small excerpt of our Peckfert research.
-Another 127 words (9 lines of text) are included under the topic Early Peckfert History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Peckfert History in all our PDF Extended History products and printed products wherever possible.

 Peckfert Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Peckfert has been recorded under many different variations, including Pickford, Pitchford, Picford, Pichford, Pitford and others.

 Early Notables of the Peckfert family (pre 1700)

 Another 50 words (4 lines of text) are included under the topic Early Peckfert Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peckfert family